Institute of the History of Medicine

 Baltimore, MD 21205

 I was educated and trained in Italy, but for the last twenty five years my professional life as a historian has been divided almost equally between Europe and the United States.
-Before joining Johns Hopkins University in 2007, I have taught for many years at the Universities of Bologna and Minnesota.
-I have also held fellowships at the National Humanities Center (North Carolina), the Max Planck Institut für Wissenschaftsgeschichte in Berlin, the European University Institute in Florence, the University of Cambridge, the École des Hautes Études en Sciences Sociales and Centre Koyré in Paris, the Ruhr Universität in Bochum, and the Maison de l’Histoire at the University of Geneva.
-In the academic year 2016-17 I'll be a Fellow of the Wissenschaftskolleg in Berlin.
+Before joining Johns Hopkins University 2007-2019, I taught for many years at the Universities of Bologna and Minnesota.
+I have also held fellowships at several European and US academic institutions, including the Wissenschaftskolleg and the Max Planck Institut für Wissenschaftsgeschichte in Berli, the National Humanities Center (North Carolina), the European University Institute in Florence, the University of Cambridge, the École des Hautes Études en Sciences Sociales and Centre Koyré in Paris, the Ruhr Universität in Bochum, and the Maison de l’Histoire at the University of Geneva.

 In the past, I have worked on the history of scientific observation, with particular attention to the role of early modern medicine in the rise of scientific empiricism.
 I have written on the early modern genre of historia and its significance in medicine and anatomy, showing how the early modern historia straddled the distinction between the natural and the human sciences.
 I have also studied concepts and rules of evidence as they developed at the intersection of early modern medicine and religion.
 I have contributed to the history of the healer/patient relationship by reconstructing the long-forgotten custom of contractual agreements between practitioners and patients.